-The European internal market is the common economic area of the States in the European Union (EU).
+The European internal market is the common economic area of the States within the European Union (EU).
 The free movement of goods between EU Member States is one of the pillars of the internal market and may be restricted only for specific reasons.

 The legal basis for the trade in goods is formed by the Foreign Trade Act and the Foreign Trade Regulation.